skalarproduktraum/phd-thesis/chapters/xr.md

     \caption{The Oculus Rift Virtual Reality HMD.
 Public domain.}
 \end{marginfigure}

 On the side of augmented reality, Microsoft has been selling the developer kit of the _HoloLens_ since 2016.
 The HoloLens is an untethered headset with its own CPU, GPU, and HPU (holographic processing unit, apparently used for tracking tasks, etc.).
 The HoloLens features _inside-out tracking_, where no external tracking hardware is needed, apart from the cameras inside the HMD itself.
 On the software side, the HoloLens supports rendering directly on the device via Direct3D11, or via low-latency remote rendering (named Holographic Remoting) on a separate computer, and streamed image transfer, with the images encoded as H264 video stream, and corrected by the HoloLens on-the-fly with affine transformations for rotations and translations, to compensate for network latency.
-In early 2019, Microsoft announced the _HoloLens 2_, with improved field-of-view, latency, and physical footprint (see Figure \ref{fig:HoloLens2}).
+In early 2019, Microsoft announced the _HoloLens 2_, with improved field of view, latency, and physical footprint (see Figure \ref{fig:HoloLens2}).

 \begin{marginfigure}
     \includegraphics{./figures/HoloLens2.jpg}